Download a free PDF version of this brochure

 You might want to practice the press-and-release motion on the back of your hand.
 Just press your fingertips onto the back of your hand; it should feel comfortable but firm.
 Now lift your fingers off, and watch the paler skin on the back of your hand turn back to its normal color.
 You have just watched the fluid exchange that leads to healing.
 Remember, do not rub.
 You should feel pressure, not friction.

 Now, try this on your vulva.
 The goal is to press and release every bit of skin and tissue on your vulva, beginning with your outer lips.
-First, apply a quarter-sized dab of lubricant and smooth it lightly around so everything is slick.
+First, apply a dab of lubricant and smooth it lightly around so everything is slick.
 Then, begin to press and release, using two or three fingertips, working your way around the outer lips of your vulva.
 It might help to think of a clock face, and work your way from 12:00 around and back to 12:00 again.

 When you are finished massaging your outer lips, massage your inner lips.
 If you need more lubricant, apply some.
 Press the inner lips between your thumb and fingertips, with a gentle, squeezing motion.
 This should not hurt; your goal is just to move the blood out, and allow it to return.
 Work your way all around the inner lips on both sides, and up to the clitoris.
 Press and release on the clitoris and clitoral hood, too.